Overview

 MAY 22, 2025, 6 - 8 pm

-Ethan Cohen Gallery is pleased to present Afrofuturism and Beyond, Algernon Miller's first solo exhibition with Ethan Cohen Gallery.
-The exhibition takes place May 22 – June 28th at Ethan Cohen Gallery's 225 West 17th Street location, with an opening reception on May 22, 6 – 8 pm.
+Ethan Cohen Gallery is pleased to present Afrofuturism and Beyond, Algernon Miller's first solo exhibition with the gallery.
+The exhibition will take place May 22 – June 28th at Ethan Cohen Gallery's 225 West 17th Street location, with an opening reception on May 22, 6 – 8 pm.

 Algernon Miller is a leading figure in the intellectual wing of Afrofuturist art.
 Educated at the School of Visual Arts (1965-67) and The New School (1967-68) during America’s cultural revolution, he was deeply influenced by African studies and Afrocentric writings.
 Miller later evolved what he calls a “transformationist” consciousness that synthesizes past, present, and future.

-Miller’s major public commissions include his Tree of Hope on Adam Clayton Powell Boulevard, and the Frederick Douglass Circle at the northwest corner of Central Park, which opened in 2010.
-His works are in several prominent collections, and have been featured at New York’s Museum of Arts & Design (MAD), the New Museum, the Whitney, The Studio Museum, the Schomburg Center for Research in Black Culture, the Boston Museum of Fine Arts, and in France at the Espace Lyonnais d'Art Contemporain, Lyon, among others.
+Miller’s major public commissions include his Tree of Hope on Adam Clayton Powell Boulevard, and the Frederick Douglass Circle at the northwest corner of Central Park.
+His works are in multiple prominent collections and have been exhibited at The New Museum, The Whitney Museum of American Art, Museum of Arts & Design, The Studio Museum, The Boston Museum of Fine Arts, The Schomburg Center for Research in Black Culture, and The Espace Lyonnais d'Art Contemporain, Lyon.